 - Can they give references of people they have worked for recently?
 Of course you can check out online reviews and ratings, but these can be faked.
 It is often better to try and speak to real people they have worked for – especially in the same locality.
 If they can supply you with references then do call those people and get their honest opinion.
 If they cannot or will not supply them, then you should be asking why that is the case.

-If you wish to discuss the above article or feel that you require any further advice on residential conveyancing or any other property-related matter, you are encouraged to contact Richard Webster & Co. for a free, no-obligation, initial consultation.
+If you wish to discuss the above article or feel that you require any further advice on residential conveyancing or any other property-related matter, you are encouraged to contact Aston Brooke & Co. for a free, no-obligation, initial consultation.

-Richard Webster is the founder of Richard Webster & Co. which is a firm specialising in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
+Aston Brooke is the founder of Aston Brooke & Co. which is a firm specialising in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
 Please do not hesitate to contact the firm on 023 8000 4321 for any queries that you may have in relation to any residential property matters.

 This article does not present a detailed statement of the Law and does not constitute as legal advice.
 This is a summary only and legal advice should always be sought on an individual case basis.